-Law, APC, 2155 Campus Drive, Suite 150, El Segundo, California 90245; slidman@lidmanlaw.com, enguyen@lidmanlaw.com,
+Law, APC, 2155 Campus Drive, Suite 150 El Segundo, California 90245; slidmanlaw.com and enguyen@lidmanlaw.com

-Paul K. Haines, Haines Law Group, APC, 2155 Campus Drive, Suite 180, El Segundo, California 90245; phaines@haineslawgroup.com
+Paul K. Haines, Haines Law Group, APC, 2155 Campus Drive, Suite 180, El Segundo, California 90245;

-- 21. Cooperation.
-The Parties agree to work cooperatively, diligently and in good faith to ensure that all documents necessary to effectuate this Settlement are properly and timely filed. - 22.
+- 19. Cooperation.
+The Parties agree to work cooperatively, diligently and in good faith to ensure that all documents necessary to effectuate this Settlement are properly and timely filed. - 20.
 Entire Agreement.
-This Settlement Agreement contains the entire agreement between the Parties with respect to the transactions contemplated hereby, and supersedes all negotiations, presentations, warranties, commitments, offers, contracts, and writings prior to the date hereof relating to the subject matters hereof. - 23.
+This Settlement Agreement contains the entire agreement between the Parties with respect to the transactions contemplated hereby, and supersedes all negotiations, presentations, warranties, commitments, offers, contracts, and writings prior to the date hereof relating to the subject matters hereof. - 21.
 Counterparts.
-This Settlement Agreement may be executed by one or more of the Parties on any number of separate counterparts and delivered electronically, and all of said counterparts taken together shall be deemed to constitute one and the same instrument. - 24.
-Confidentiality Provision.
-Plaintiff, KDL and Class Counsel will keep the settlement confidential through preliminary approval and will not make any public disclosures of the settlement, except as required to obtain preliminary approval from the Court.
-Class Counsel will take all steps necessary to ensure Plaintiff is aware of, and will encourage him to adhere to, the restrictions against any public disclosure of the settlement until after the settlement is preliminarily approved by the Court.
-Thereafter, the Parties will agree not to have any communications with the media, make any comments to the media or otherwise publicize the terms of the settlement.
-Class Counsel will take all steps necessary to ensure Plaintiff is aware of, and will encourage him to adhere to, the restriction against any media comment on the settlement and its terms.
-Class Counsel further agree not to use the settlement of this Action or any of its terms for any marketing purpose.
+This Settlement Agreement may be executed by one or more of the Parties on any number of separate counterparts and delivered electronically, and all of said counterparts taken together shall be deemed to constitute one and the same instrument.